All dogs experience some degree of hair loss in the form of shedding.

 “Overall health status and diet can also play a role in the hair coat,” Dr. Primm says.
 “All dogs should eat a premium, high-quality or homemade diet, and the owner should understand that you ‘get what you pay for’ with economy pet food.”

 Finding the perfect diet for your individual dog’s needs can be complicated.
-Speak to your vet for tips and recommendations.
+Speak to your vet for tips and recommendations on how to keep your dog from losing hair.

 5. Bacterial or Fungal Infections